 I’m Sorry To Tell You This, But Websites Aren’t Marketing Tools

-One of the more frustrating experiences I ever had as a web designer early on was having a client who felt I had “scammed” him because his website was not on the front page of Google two days after I created it.
+This topic was part of a frustrating experience for me early on as a designer.
+I had a client who felt I had “scammed” him.
+Why?
+Because his website was not on the front page of Google two days after I created it.

 - knew what he needed